VedantKumawat20/PYTHON_SQL_P3_WALMART/README.md

 <br>
 ## 1. Extract & Load
 This phase involves setting up the environment and retrieving the raw data.
-### • Objective: ### To pull the raw data from its source into a working environment.
+• Objective: To pull the raw data from its source into a working environment.
-in terminal writing to download dataset –-  `kaggle datasets download -d najir0123/walmart-10k-sales-datasets` error : kaggle : The term 'kaggle' is not recognized as the name of a cmdlet, function, script file, or operable program.
+- In terminal writing to download dataset –-  `kaggle datasets download -d najir0123/walmart-10k-sales-datasets`
+- error : kaggle : The term 'kaggle' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.
-Solved -- `kaggle.exe datasets download -d najir0123/walmart-10k-sales-datasets`
+- Solved: `kaggle.exe datasets download -d najir0123/walmart-10k-sales-datasets`<br>

-### • Environment Setup: The process begins by configuring the system to allow script execution (`Set-ExecutionPolicy -Scope CurrentUser Unrestricted`), installing necessary tools like Jupyter Notebook and the Kaggle library, and troubleshooting command-line errors (e.g., using `kaggle.exe` instead of `kaggle`).<br>
+• Environment Setup: The process begins by configuring the system to allow script execution (`Set-ExecutionPolicy -Scope CurrentUser Unrestricted`), installing necessary tools like Jupyter Notebook and the Kaggle library, and troubleshooting command-line errors (e.g., using `kaggle.exe` instead of `kaggle`).<br>
-### • Data Retrieval: The Kaggle API is used to download the `walmart-10k-sales-datasets` dataset.
+• Data Retrieval: The Kaggle API is used to download the `walmart-10k-sales-datasets` dataset.
 The raw Walmart sales data, in a CSV file named Walmart.csv, is then loaded into a pandas DataFrame in a Jupyter Notebook in VS code.
 This initial load brings the data into the working memory of the Python environment.<br>
-### • `df = pd.read_csv('Walmart.csv', encoding_errors='ignore')` is used to read the file, with the `encoding_errors` parameter set to `'ignore'` to prevent errors from un-decodable characters.<br>
+• `df = pd.read_csv('Walmart.csv', encoding_errors='ignore')` is used to read the file, with the `encoding_errors` parameter set to `'ignore'` to prevent errors from un-decodable characters.<br>
 ________________________________________
 2. Transform

 This is the core data cleaning and preprocessing stage, performed within the pandas DataFrame.<br>
 • Objective: To clean the data by handling missing values, duplicates, and incorrect data types, and to create new features for analysis.<br>
 • Data Exploration: Initial checks are performed using `df.shape`, `df.head()`, `df.describe()`, and `df.info()` to understand the data's structure, identify missing values, duplicates, and incorrect data types.<br>
 • Process:
 - Duplicate Handling: The `df.duplicated().sum()` command identifies 51 duplicate rows.
 These duplicates are removed using `df.drop_duplicates(inplace=True)`, which updates the DataFrame directly.<br>
 -	Missing Value Handling: `df.isnull().sum()` is used to count missing values.
 Rows with missing data are dropped with `df.dropna(inplace=True)`.
 This action reduces the total number of rows from 10,000 to 9,969.<br>
 -	Data Type Conversion: The unit_price column is initially of an object data type because it contains the $ symbol.
 To perform calculations, this column needs to be converted to a numerical type.
 The $ symbol is removed using `df['unit_price'].str.replace('$', '')` and then the column is converted to a float64 data type using `.astype(float)`.<br>
 -	Feature Engineering: A new column named total is created by multiplying the unit_price and quantity columns `(df['total'] = df['unit_price'] * df['quantity'])`.
 This new column represents the total amount of each transaction and is crucial for sales analysis.<br>